MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 ## Data Science

+This guide walks you through the recovery procedures for the Data Science experience.
+It covers ML models and experiments.

 ### ML Model and Experiment

-Data Science items from the primary region remain unavailable to customers, and the content and metadata in ML models/experiments won't be replicated to the secondary region.
+Data Science items from the primary region remain unavailable to customers, and the content and metadata in ML models and experiments won't be replicated to the secondary region.
 To fully recover them in the new region, save the code content in a version control system (such as Git), and manually rerun the code content after the disaster.

 1. Recover the notebook.
 Refer to the [Notebook recovery steps](#notebook).